 Next to trust, finding someone who has the same business values and ethics as you is of vital importance.
 You want to be able to set goals and drive the business to where you want it to be together with your partner.
 If they are combative or they want different things from you, then it’s going to make it difficult to succeed.
 Find someone whose beliefs match up with yours.

 #3 Find Someone who can Complement your Skill Sets

-A good business partner is someone who has skills that support and complement yours.
-There’s no one who can do it all in business.
-If you’ve got good interpersonal skills but you are lacking in the finance department, find someone that understands business accounting.
+A right business partner is someone who has skills that support and complement yours.
+No one can do it all in business.
+If you’ve got good interpersonal skills, but you are lacking in the finance department, find someone that understands business accounting.
 The more skills that your partner adds to the business, then the easier it is to plan a business, start it up, and run it.

 #4 Find Someone whom you can Communicate with Well